-The main education expenditures is for capitation grants for primary and secondary school students, which are allocated to schools based on their current enrolment figures.
-At a primary level, schools receive a grant of about 7,000 Ugandan Shillings (UGX) in 2012/13 (currently about \$US 2.11) per student per year.
-For secondary school the amount was about 41,000 UGX (currently about \$US 12.35) for Government Schools and 47,000 UGX for public private partnership schools (currently about \$US 14.16) per student per year enrolled in one of the identified schools under Uganda's Universal Secondary Education programme (Ministry of Education and Sports, 2014).
+The main education expenditure is for capitation grants for primary and secondary school students, which are allocated to schools based on their current enrollment figures.
+At a primary level, schools receive a grant of about 7,000 Ugandan shillings (UGX) in 2012/13 (currently about US\$2.11) per student per year.
+For secondary school the amount was about 41,000 UGX (currently about US\$12.35) for government schools and 47,000 UGX for public private partnership schools (currently about US\$14.16) per student per year enrolled in one of the identified schools under Uganda's Universal Secondary Education Program (Uganda Ministry of Education and Sports, 2013).
 At a tertiary level, the government allocates scholarships for study at public institutions.